 If you had a supervisor change in your first term and are on a double block please make sure your supervisor is correct for your second term.

 If you are an international student, you must obtain employment authorization from an international student advisor at RIT's Office of international Student Services.
 Please see more information here:http://www.rit.edu/studentaffairs/iss/.
 Failure to obtain work authorization is considered one of the most serious violations of immigration rules and regulations.

 Your employer determines your compensation level.
 Salary rates are based on a number of variables, including your academic plan, year level, prior work experiences and established company policies.
 There may be some room for negotiation based on circumstances.
 Check our web site for the latest co-op salary data listed by academic program.

 According to the U.S. Internal Revenue Service (IRS), salaries/wages paid to co-op students are fully subject to applicable federal and state income taxes.

-While out on co-op you will receive registration information from your department to telephone register or register online for the next term.
+While out on co-op you will receive registration information from your department to register online for the next term.
 If your next term is part of a double block co-op, you must register for the second co-op as well.